 Businesses, too, are becoming more data-driven as a bedrock of success in the digital age.
-Benchmarking, the second phase of the Skills Lifecycle, involves measuring the skill-sets of your employees.
+Benchmarking, the second phase of the Skills Lifecycle (check out part 1 here), involves measuring the skill-sets of your employees.
 Creating this data allows for a robust analysis that can improve decision making and speed in your people operations.

 What does skill measurement unlock?